Arpan20998/inventory-optimization-excel/README.md

 Standard deviation

-Used service level to calculate Z-score
+Used service level to calculate Z-score using NORMSINV() function

 Calculated Safety Stock